 7) Which LAN switching method is used in CISCO Catalyst 5000?

-This model uses the Store-and-forward switching method.
-It stores the entire frame to its buffers and performs a crc check before deciding whether or not to forward that data frame.
+CISCO Catalyst 5000 uses the Store-and-forward switching method.
+It stores the entire frame to its buffers and performs a CRC check before deciding whether or not to forward that data frame.

 8 ) What is the role of the LLC sublayer?

-The LLC sublayer, short for Logical Link Control, can provide optional services to an application developer.
+The LLC sublayer stands for Logical Link Control.
+It can provide optional services to an application developer.
 One option is to provide flow control to the Network layer by using stop/start codes.
 The LLC can also provide error correction.

 9) How does RIP differ from IGRP?